Wildlife Conservation

 • Develop a wildlife recovery plan for a species under threat.

-Human impacts are generally the major cause of species extinction, but there are other observable characteristics in species that can make wildlife more vulnerable to extinction.
+Although human impacts are generally the major cause of species extinction, there are observable characteristics in species that can make them more vulnerable to extinction.
+These include rarity, ability to disperse, degree of specialisation, population variability, their trophic level, life span and reproductive rate.

 Where can this course lead?